-- Come to class on time and stay for the entire class period. - Refrain from conversing with your fellow students while the instructor is lecturing. - Put away any reading materials unrelated to the course. - Please, refrain from using laptops, they are a distraction to others. - Please do not bring food to eat during lectures, eating is a distraction to others.
+- Come to class on time and stay for the entire class period. - Refrain from conversing with your fellow students while the instructor is lecturing. - Put away any reading materials unrelated to the course. - No laptop or cell phones are allowed on the tables.
+Please keep them in your bag as these are distraction to yourself and others. - Please do not bring food to eat during lectures.
+No food is allowed in the classroom as it is GT-Europe policy.
+You may bring your water.

-12.2 Academic Dishonesty
+Academic Dishonesty